Roy McConnell (RAF officer): Post World War I

 He returned to Canada on 27 February 1919.
 He was a businessman engaged in sales between the World Wars.
 However, he joined the Royal Canadian Air Force as a pilot officer in May 1940 to serve in World War II.
 He was promoted rapidly, rising to Squadron Leader in 1941.
 He was posted to five different training schools in Canada, holding responsible posts in each.
 He was medically discharged in April 1945.
-Nothing more is known of him after that time.